afriedman412/rap-gender-data-project/data_acquisition.md

 ### 1. Introduction <a name="1"></a>
 <a href="#index">Top</a>

 For demonstration, we will get all the songs by Vallejo, California rap veteran [Suga-T](https://suga-t.com/).
 Suga is Bay Area godfather E-40's brother, is probably best known outside the Bay for her verses on 40 hits like ["Sprinkle Me"](https://www.youtube.com/watch?v=byuQVTdlfos&ab_channel=E40VEVO) and ["Captain Save A Hoe"](https://www.youtube.com/watch?v=_7vQSPBtwyc&ab_channel=E40VEVO).
-But she is an accomplished artist in her own right, both solo and as a member of The Click (with 40, cousin B-Legit, and other brother D-Shot).
+But she is an accomplished artist with a long career in her own right, both solo and as a member of The Click (with 40, cousin B-Legit, and other brother D-Shot).

 Here she is in 2019 with E-40.

 ![Suga-T and E-40](./img/suga_t.jpg)

-_Image courtesy of <a href="https://www.thehypemagazine.com/2019/09/legendary-hip-hop-artist-suga-t-agrees-with-jermaine-dupris-comments-about-female-rappers-releases-w-o-r-k-it-soundtrack/">The Hype Magazine</a>_
+<center><em>Image courtesy of <a href="https://www.thehypemagazine.com/2019/09/legendary-hip-hop-artist-suga-t-agrees-with-jermaine-dupris-comments-about-female-rappers-releases-w-o-r-k-it-soundtrack/">The Hype Magazine</a></em></center>

 ### 2. Search <a name="2"></a>
 <a href="#index">Top</a>